binkoni/loghut/README.md

 2. Move .war file into /var/lib/tomcat7/webapps/ and extract it (or it will be extracted automatically by Tomcat)
 3. Go to ${extractedDirectory}/WEB-INF/classes
 4. Edit settings.properties file
+5. Restart tomcat7
+(Visit gonapps.io/blog and see how it works)

 settings.properties example
 --